nabu-platform/events-api/README.md

 # How to use

 - SPI: be.nabu.libs.events.SPIEventDispatcher
+- OSGi: register the module.
+There is a basic implementation with a ranking of 0 in "events-impl".

-- OSGi: a stub implementation is provided which does nothing on fire() and fails on subscribe().
-It has a service ranking of 0 so make sure custom implementations have a higher ranking.
+A stub implementation is provided in the API package which does nothing on fire() and fails on subscribe()

 The easiest way to get an event dispatcher is from the factory: